DarkstarXDD/testimonials-grid-section/README.md

 ### Features. ✨

+- Added two buttons to filter testimonials based on whether they are from a verified graduate or a student.
 - Added some view based animations using Framer Motion.
-- Used the `useReducedMotion` hook to make sure that users who have reduced motion setting enabled don't see the animations, providing a smoother experience for them.
+- Used the `useReducedMotion` hook to make sure that users who have reduced motion setting enabled don't see the animations.

 #

 ### New Things Learned. 🎓

+- `useSearchParams` hook in React Router.
 - Using the Framer Motion Library.

 #

 ### Testing and Accessibility. 🧪

+- Tested site usability with keyboard-only navigation.
 - Used the Responsively App to check the site's appearance on various screen sizes, from 320x480 to 3000x2000.
 - Set the browser font size on desktop to various values ranging from 9px to 72px to ensure everything on the site scales properly with the user's preferred browser font size.
 - Zoomed the page in and out using Ctrl + Scroll wheel (up to 500%).